This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 BEARD – For a 4-inch styrofoam ball leprechaun gnome, cut a triangle of faux fur that is 5 inches wide and 8 inches long.
 If you want a longer or shorter beard, adjust accordingly.

 You can also add faux fur around the ball for hair (as in our image) but this is optional.
-Measure the circumference around thre body of the Gnome and cut the enough fur to wrap around the ball and the desired length. ( I used 2 inches as my length for the hair)
+Measure the circumference around thre body of the Gnome and cut enough fur to wrap around the ball and the desired length. ( I used 2 inches as my length for the hair)

 For the SHOE TOPS, cut faux fur pieces that are 1 inch by 2 inches.
 This piece will be used to wrap around the top of the shoe/ bottom of the legs.
 It will fill in the top of the shoe.